Bubblin-Superbooks/bookiza.cli/README.markdown

 Full documentation is available [here](https://bubblin.io/bookiza/docs/) and [here](https://bubblin.io/cover/official-handbook-by-marvin-danig) and [here](https://bubblin.io/cover/bookiza-framework-by-marvin-danig).

-A quick tutorial on how to write superbooks is [here](https://marvindanig.wordpress.com/2016/03/17/how-to-write-a-superbook/).
+A quick tutorial on how to write superbooks is [here](https://bubblin.io/docs/tutorial).

 ### What you'll need

-node > 8.1.3, git-scm, bubblin's `api_key` and a unixy-style shell/terminal.
+node > 8.1.3, git-scm, an `api_key` from `https://bubblin.io` and a unixy-style shell environment.

 ### Setup